 - Nullifier: John Floyd and Vice President Henry Lee

 There were three major candidates in the Presidential Election of 1832.
 They came from four parties, and their platforms are as follows:

 Democratic: Andrew Jackson had made himself a fighter for the people and maintained his popularity despite many questionable decisions as President.
 He campaigned on these things and asked the American people to trust him and his decision regarding the banks as he was defending them.

-Nullifier Party: A small party began by John C. Calhoun in favor of states’ rights and held a pro-slavery position.
-Their candidate was John Floyd who ran under the issue that states have the right to nullify a Federal Government decision as state rights are superior to Federal Government.
+Nullifier Party: A small party begun by John C. Calhoun in favor of states' rights and held a pro-slavery position.
+Their candidate was John Floyd, who ran under the issue that states have the right to nullify a Federal Government decision as state rights are superior to Federal Government.

 Presidential Election of 1832: Outcome

 Despite the Bank War and his fights with Congress and the Supreme Court, Andrew Jackson was re-elected as President.
-The people trusted him and now it seemed he had a mandate to continue his assault on the Bank of the United States.
+The people trusted him, and now it seemed he was mandated to continue his assault on the Bank of the United States.

 The Anti-Masonic and Nullifier parties did not matter as they did not pick up electoral votes to be significant.
 The nullifiers would join the Democrats after Andrew Jackson left office.